willroy/littlejs-gamejam-2024/README.md

-Run steps:

-1) Download
-2) Run python3 -m http.server in dir and go to localhost:8000 or open index.html in browser
+debug tools

+esc to enable debug overlay

+when in debug overlay:

+click and drag to move entitys